-It’s Friday, we’re winding down the week, we’re stepping back and we’re delving deep into the Far Out Magazine Vault for more hidden gems.
+We’re stepping back and we’re delving deep into the Far Out Magazine Vault for more hidden gems.
 Here, we have unearthed a gem from the late Tommy Ramone.

-The Ramones, a now iconic punk rock band that formed in the New York City neighbourhood of Forest Hills, Queens in 1974, are regarded as many as the first true punk rock band of the genre movement.
+The Ramones, a now-iconic punk rock band that formed in the New York City neighbourhood of Forest Hills, Queens in 1974, is regarded by many as the first true punk rock band of the movement.

 “The Ramones are not an oldies group, they are not a glitter group, they don’t play boogie music and they don’t play the blues.
 The Ramones are an original Rock and Roll group of 1975, and their songs are brief, to the point and every one a potential hit single.